drumpt/drumpt.github.io/content/news/timing-iclrw/index.md

 ---
-title: One paper is accepted to ICLR 2025 Workshop on XAI4Science.
+title: One paper was accepted to ICLR 2025 Workshop on XAI4Science.

 event:
 event_url: